Finally get that promotion? Get exclusive content, tips and tools to help you excel.

 "Because we're located downtown, we encourage people to use the mass transit system and we don't provide a comparable benefit for employees who choose to drive to work," Sherman added.
 "If they drive, they do have a pretax parking benefit [payable through a payroll deduction], but no subsidy other than that."

-If the tax bill is enacted, some businesses are likely to stop subsidizing their employees' mass transit and parking costs while allowing employees to contribute their own dollars through pretax payroll programs.
+With the enactment of the tax bill, some businesses are likely to stop subsidizing their employees' mass transit and parking costs while allowing employees to contribute their own dollars through pretax payroll programs.

 "Employers who were simply giving away parking and transit passes in prior years"—and claiming the business deduction—"may want to switch to a pre-tax salary reduction plan starting in 2018," advised Mark Stember, a partner with Kilpatrick Townsend in Washington, D.C.

-Still, many employers would continue to contribute to their workers' transit cost even without the business deduction.
+Still, many employers will continue to contribute to their workers' transit cost even without the business deduction.

-"Even though we'd be disappointed, the tax deduction wasn't the motivation behind the benefit so we wouldn't expect the loss of it to impact the program," said Gayle M. Evans, senior vice president and chief HR officer at Unitus Community Credit Union.
+"Even though we'd be disappointed, the tax deduction wasn't the motivation behind the benefit so we wouldn't expect the loss of it to impact the program," said Gayle M. Evans, senior vice president and chief HR officer at Unitus Community Credit Union, prior to the passage of the tax bill.

 Related SHRM Article: